king's kid home school

 King's Kid Primary and Nursery School comprises nine classes; pre-school (x2) and primary (1 through to 7) with a vision to continue supporting all age groups and all manner of children in the community by establishing a secondary school and vocational training centre.
 The school is open to all of the children from our King's Kid Homes and to children from the local community.
 Schooling is free or subsidised by the school for those without means of meeting the minimum required school fees.
 We use the government standardised curriculum at primary level, with a view to enhance many aspects of the children's learning through additional vocational training.
 We hire local teachers and staff to help us in our endeavour.
 A small number of children, having graduated from primary school, are already participating in vocational training programmes, such as hairdressing and tailoring.
 A growing number of our children are graduating from secondary school and moving on to higher education or employment.

 Since its inception, KKHS has been built and funded by gratefully received donations and the practical efforts of many friends from around the world.
 The daily task of feeding and providing sustenance to the children and staff is a big one and the school is still on the journey to self-sufficiency in this respect.
 Our aim is to produce enough food to feed the entirety of children at KKHS without having to buy in food externally.
-Expenses such as food, clothing and even staff salaries, do not fit neatly into a project that can be undertaken as part of a single charitable effort and must be funded each month through the revenue generated by the local development projects KKMI is engaged in and generous donations from our partners.
+Expenses such as food, clothing and even staff salaries, do not fit neatly into a project that can be undertaken as part of a single charitable effort and must be funded each month through the revenue generated by the local development projects KKMI is engaged in and generous donations from our partners and child sponsors.

 KKHS welcomes your support, financially, prayerfully or in any other way.